mcsee/Software-Design-Articles/Articles/Artificial Intelligence/ChatGPT The Surprising Teacher of a +25 Year Senior Programmer/readme.md

 I try to publish design rules and tips language agnostic.

-Since I cannot master 30 programming languages (the ones I use in [my articles](https://github.com/mcsee/Software-Design-Articles)), I've been heavily using code translation tools (even before ChatGPT).
+Since I can't master 30 programming languages (the ones I use in [my articles](https://github.com/mcsee/Software-Design-Articles)), I've been heavily using code translation tools (even before ChatGPT).

 Now I am one step beyond.
 I use [ChatGPT](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Artificial%20Intelligence/ChatGPT%20is%20Amazing.%20And%20It%20is%20FREE/readme.md) to *teach me* about those languages' quirks.